The Ultimate Guide to White Water Rafting in Kenya

 Some things to note about white water rafting in Kenya

 • There are a lot of camps in Sagana that offer white water rafting however, I highly recommend Savage Wilderness.
-Safety is paramount, the guides are knowledgable, and most importantly, it is three hours of fun and adventure.
+Safety is paramount, the guides are knowledgeable, and most importantly, it is three hours of fun and adventure.
 Notable mentions are Rapids Camp Sagana, Napoleons Rafting Camp and Jangwani Camp.

 • The whole trip was 3 hours long.